Wirecloud/wirecloud/docs/installation_guide.md

 ### Running WireCloud using the Django internal web server

-> **Note:** Be aware that this way of running WireCloud should be used for evaluation/testing purposes.
+> **NOTE**: Be aware that this way of running WireCloud should be used for evaluation/testing purposes.
 Do not use it in a production environment.

 To start WireCloud, type the following command: